Kerem-Bar/taylor-swift-spotify-sml/README.md

 ## 🔍 Diagnostic Analysis: The Predictive R² Collapse

 Regardless of algorithmic complexity, all modeled architectures hit a rigid predictive ceiling on unseen eras, converging to a Test RMSE around 10.7 and negative R² values (R² < 0).
-A negative R² mathematically indicates that the model's residual sum of squares exceeds the total sum of squares around the sample mean, performing worse than a naive benchmark predicting the mean of `y_test`.

 ### 1. Linear Coefficient Breakdown & Rigid Acoustic Rules (Figure 3)
 Evaluating the learned weights of the stabilized OLS model revealed that sparse right-hand tails in asymmetric training predictors exerted extreme statistical leverage: